• Arduino

 By switching on and off, a tone is generated at the buzzer that corresponds approximately to the frequency of the square wave voltage.

-# Here the output pin is declared, to which the buzzer is connected.
+# The output pin to which the buzzer is connected is declared here.

 # The program waits for the user to enter a new PWM frequency.

-# Until then the buzzer is operated with the previously entered frequency (start value 500Hz)
+# Until then, the buzzer is operated at the previously entered frequency (starting value 500Hz)

 try: